rmscode/binary-garden/docs/software/microsoft-office/outlook/outlook.md

 3. Click **Outlook Data File (.pst)** > **Next**.
 4. Select the name of the account to export and make sure that **Include subfolders** is ticked.
 Click **Next**.
     - Alternatively, you can choose select folders/items if you do not wish to export all of your data.
-5. Choose where to save the .pst file, anter a file name, and click **OK**.
+5. Choose where to save the .pst file, enter a file name, and click **OK**.
 6. Click **Finish**.

 ### Filter by date range